- Diversity, Equity, and Inclusion

 - Apply Online

 - Undergraduate Consultants - responsible for grading assignments and/or exams, holding office hours, answering EdDiscussion questions, and/or other duties as assigned

 - Undergraduate Teaching Assistants (TAs) - responsible for leading discussion sections, developing assignments, serving as Head Consultant, and/or other duties as assigned

-Students choosing to work as Course Staff for pay will receive an hourly salary based on their experience level, job duties, and level of course for which they are working.
-Students canNOT work for both an hourly salary and course credit at the same time.
+Undergraduate Students choosing to work as Course Staff for pay will receive an hourly salary based on their experience level, job duties, and level of course for which they are working.
+Students cannot work for both an hourly salary and course credit at the same time.

 Students working for an hourly salary must:

 - Apply online

 - Have a valid I-9 Employment Eligibility Verification Form on file with Cornell University